 The plan sets out a shared vision for North Yorkshire's police service and charts our journey towards our destination.
-The Police and Crime Commissioner also produces an Annual Report on progress during the year against the Policing and Corporate Priorities, as set out in the Police and Crime Plan.
+The Police, Fire and Crime Commissioner also produces an Annual Report on progress during the year against the Policing and Corporate Priorities, as set out in the Police and Crime Plan.
 The Annual Report is published as a separate document at the same time as the financial statements.

 The Coronavirus pandemic led to the May 2020 elections for the office of Police, Fire and Crime Commissioner office being deferred until May 2021.
-This meant that throughout 2020/21 NYP continued to work to deliver the four strategic priorities of the Commissioner's existing Police, Fire and Crime Plan, which are:
+A new PFCC was elected in May 2021, but resigned in October 2021.
+The current PFCC was then elected.
+This meant that throughout 2021/22 NYP continued to work to deliver the four strategic priorities of the Commissioner's existing Police, Fire and Crime Plan, which are: